our digital manufacturing ecosystem

-Repeatability and continuity were essential, especially at the lower bride-scale quantities Nexkey needed.
+Repeatability and continuity were essential, especially at the lower bridge-scale quantities Nexkey needed.
 Quality could not be sacrificed for speed.
 “It’s not worth the quality trade-offs of having to go to different vendors,” says Rehlich.
 “If I can order everything from Fictiv, and all in one location, that’s a big advantage.”

 “If I can get a known quantity, make quick changes, come to proof of concept, and then know that as I switch to scale, it’s going to be the same parts, that’s huge.”– Will Rehlich, Head of Hardware; Nexkey